MicrosoftDocs/playfab-docs/playfab-docs/api-references/index.md

 ## Request Body

 The request body is the object model that is sent as (JSON) to our API service.
-These models will contain properties that need to be sent along with your API as the payload.
-Some properties will be flagged as **required**, while others are **optional**.
+These models contain properties that need to be sent along with your API as the payload.
+Some properties are flagged as **required**, while others are **optional**.

 ## Responses